Four focused tracks ensure every expert finds what matters most to their practice. Content Tailored to Your Professional Discipline

 Specialist in Orthopedic Manual and Sports Kinesiotherapy; Lecturer at Lithuanian Sports University; Board Member at Lithuanian Physiotherapists Association

-Dr. Kristin Jonvik
+A/Prof. Kristin Jonvik

 Researcher & Sport Dietitian, Norwegian School of Sport Sciences

-Dr. Dalius Barkauskas, MD
+Dalius Barkauskas, MD

 Chief Medical Officer, Lithuanian Olympic Team; Specialist in Manual Medicine, Applied Kinesiology, and Sports Nutrition

-Maciej Bialy, PT
+Maciej Bialy, PT, PhD

 Physiotherapist, Assistant Professor, Jerzy Kukuczka Academy of Physical Education, Katowice

-Prof. Darius Leskauskas
+Prof. Darius Leskauskas, MD

 Professor of Psychiatry, Lithuanian University of Health Sciences; Specialist in Youth Mental Health & Resilience

-Dr. Mindaugas Gudelis, MD
+Mindaugas Gudelis, MD, PhD

 Sports Medicine Doctor, FC Barcelona Medical Service & Clínica Tenis Teknon; Specialist in Musculoskeletal Ultrasound & Tennis Medicine